 I tried a couple of audiobooks with my new old media player this month.
 But i’m quite annoyed by writers who are trying to make things longer than they need to be, just to sell more pages without useful content.
 But i liked “Quiet: The Power of Introverts in a World That Can’t Stop Talking” by Susan Cain, because i can agree and relate to many things she writes about: “At least one-third of the people we know are introverts.
 They are the ones who prefer listening to speaking; who innovate and create but dislike self-promotion; who favor working on their own over working in teams.”

 Now i have two audiobooks on my to-do list: “The Three-Body Problem” and “The Dark Forest” by writer Cixin Liu.
 I didn’t found his third book “Death’s End” as audio version available to me.
 But it should be enough to satisfy my hunger for science fiction, at least for 36 hours.
-If i’m not tired enough at night, i like to listen to books, because the time is wasted otherwise.
+If i’m not tired enough at night, i like to listen to books or podcasts, because the time is wasted otherwise.

 I went a little bit crazy early this year.
 But later i found a more productive path for me, and created this personal blog instead, to get things sorted, for myself and everyone who might be interested.
 While i was slowly realizing that i’m wasting my time, i was still targeting to get her attention, by pushing up my website in Google results.
 Just in case she does some “egosurfing”.
 As of now i got me these positions by searching for: